 Stars are assembled in molecular clouds when matters condense and collapse under the gravitational pull.
 Massive stars (M > 8 Msun) are found mostly in clusters together with lower mass stellar objects (Lada & Lada 2003).
 How parsec-scale, massive molecular clumps collapse and fragment to give rise to a cluster of stars has been one of the central questions in star formation in the past decade.
 Jeans mass, the characteristic mass of fragments, is 1Msun for typical physical conditions in (pre) cluster forming clumps (Zhang et al. 2009, 2015).
-Read more about Qizhou Zhang: Magnetic Fields and Massive Star Formation
+This mass, after taking account the star… Read more about Qizhou Zhang: Magnetic Fields and Massive Star Formation

 Detection and characterization of exoplanetary atmospheres, with emphasis on developing new observational techniques to study the atmospheres of the Earth-like planets to be discovered by the NASA TESS mission.